sanchesrfl/fsync/README.md

 ---

-## 🚫 O que o fsync ignora por design
+## 🚫 What fsync ignores by design

 * sockets (`mysql.sock`)
 * FIFOs
-* devices
+* device files
-* symlinks quebrados
+* broken symlinks
-* arquivos removidos durante o scan
+* files removed during scan

-Filesystem é heterogêneo.
+Filesystems are heterogeneous.
-A ferramenta assume isso explicitamente.
+The tool explicitly assumes this.

 ---

-## 🧠 Casos de uso reais
+## 🧠 Real-world use cases

-* backup incremental consciente
+* conscious incremental backups
-* validação de backups
+* backup validation
-* laptop ↔ HD externo
+* laptop ↔ external drive
-* staging ↔ produção
+* staging ↔ production
-* auditoria de dados
+* data audits
-* CI/CD
+* CI/CD pipelines
-* ambientes Docker
+* Docker environments
-* volumes montados
+* mounted volumes
-* dados críticos
+* critical data sets

 ---

-## ❌ Quando NÃO usar
+## ❌ When NOT to use

-* cópia única e descartável
+* one-off disposable copies
-* tarefas triviais
+* trivial tasks
-* usuários leigos
+* non-technical users
-* quando conveniência > controle
+* when convenience > control

 ---

-## 🧠 Insight final
+## 🧠 Final insight

-> Copiar e colar resolve uma ação.
+> Copy & paste solves an action.
-> **fsync resolve um processo.**
+> **fsync solves a process.**

-Essa ferramenta existe para quem precisa:
+This tool exists for people who need to:

-* entender o que acontece
+* understand what is happening
-* assumir responsabilidade
+* take responsibility
-* auditar decisões
+* audit decisions
-* evitar perda silenciosa de dados
+* avoid silent data loss

 ---

-## 📄 Licença
+## 📄 License

-MIT — use, modifique e distribua.
+MIT — use, modify, and distribute freely.
-Mas **entenda o que você está fazendo**.
+But **understand what you are doing**.